Enriching community capacity for better health

 Ultimately, a greater understanding of these processes provides a basis for developing more sophisticated economic tools that can more accurately assess the costs and benefits of the intervention process.

-The project will take a systems approach to understand how capacity for change is generated and harnessed in population health interventions.
-Initial work will define resources and develop a model of resource use in interventions.
-The model will then be tested through engaging with policy and practice partners.
+The project took a systems approach to understand how capacity for change is generated and harnessed in population health interventions.
+Initial work defined resources and developed a model of resource use in interventions.
+The model was then tested through engaging with policy and practice partners.
+The project’s main aims were to:

 - Provide a definition of resources relevant to population-level health interventions